dasmoocher/ccqm_mbwg_16S/README.md

-## To Do:
-Write script generate links to binaries change ccqm-16S-bioinformatics/data to results need to rethink document structure with stat/ pub/ and bioinformatics directories pick up documentation at - fastq_stats.sh

 # CCQM MBWG Microbial Identity 2013
 Description: International interlaboratory study sequencing 16s rRNA from two genomic reference materials.
 Manuscript is in prep.